-At national level, Qatar pledged to: continue to strengthen and support its NHRI; to develop and support public policies that protect the rights of women and children; continue to integrate human rights into school curricula; and to work with local civil society.
+At national level, Qatar pledged, inter alia, to: continue to strengthen and support its NHRI; support public policies that promote the human rights of women, children, the elderly, persons with disabilities, and migrant workers; and continue to integrate human rights into school curricula.

 At regional level, Qatar committed, inter alia, to: create incentives to address human rights issues as priority

 topics in regional forums; and continue to provide various forms of support for the UN Human Rights Training and Documentation Centre for South-West Asia and the Arab Region in Doha.

 At international level, Qatar pledged, inter alia, to: press for implementation of the 2030 Agenda for Sustainable Development, particularly by strengthening international efforts to report on progress made in implementing SDG16; continue cooperating fully with international organisations and UN human rights entities, particularly the Council and its mechanisms; continue supporting the work of international organisations and UN human rights entities; work to implement the recommendations accepted by the government during the UPR; maintain its standing invitation to Special Procedures; and consider acceding to the international human rights instruments to which it is not yet a party.

 An analysis of steps taken by Qatar in fulfilment of its international pledges shows that it has submitted its